(239) 344-8959

 Avoid holidays

-This can affect your pet as well as you.
-Each airline limits the number of pets they allow on any given flight, so you might assume that your pet is a lock since you’ve made and paid for their reservation.
-Not necessarily, though, because airlines do have the right to bump your pet if they need the cargo space.
+This situation can impact your pet as well as you.
+Airlines have a limit on the number of pets allowed on each flight, so even if you've booked and paid for your pet's reservation, it's not guaranteed.
+Airlines reserve the right to bump your pet if they require the cargo space.

 When the outdoor temperature drops below 45o F, many airlines will not accept pets for travel unless you have an acclimation letter signed by a veterinarian.
 No matter how efficient the airline’s personnel, animals have to wait on the tarmac where they are exposed to the cold during loading and unloading.
 It may be too cold to safely transport pets, so the airline may say "NO".